hoangduongngg/AndroidApp_COOKIK/README.md

 1. INTRODUCE
     - Hi, I'm a technology student and
     I always wonder what to cook today?
-    So, i create an android app to decided!
+    So, i create an android app to decided it!
     Maybe, there're "sườn xào chua ngọt" and "Rau muống luộc"!

 2. Scope: